kaimast/yael/README.md

 [![Build Status](https://travis-ci.org/kaimast/yael.svg?branch=master)](https://travis-ci.org/kaimast/yael)

 # Yet Another Event Loop
-A very simple event loop for modern C++ built on top of epoll.
+An object-oriented event loop implementation built on top of epoll.

+Core Features:
+* Written in modern C++
+* Thread-safe but mostly lock free
+* Supports both time and network events
+* Networking abstaction for TCP and TLS

 ## Building
-This project depends on the google, testing, mocking, and logging frameworks.
+This project depends on the google testing and logging frameworks.

-For building you further need meson-build, ninja, and a recent (>= C++14) compiler.
+For building you further need meson-build, libbotan, ninja, and a recent (>= C++17) compiler.

 ## Usage
-To make your socket handler compatible with the event loop just use the SocketListener interface
+To make your socket handler compatible with the event loop just use the NetworkSocketListener interface

 ```
 class MyServer : protected NetworkSocketListener
 {